MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

-= 0.23.2 =
+= 0.24.0 =
+29.10.2023: PHP: Escaping for echo finalized.
+Translation completed ( .htaccess test output ).
+Tileserver.php minor changes.
+Unused funtions in fm_functions.php out commented.
 27.10.2023: Test with WP 6.4-RC2.
-Cube transition in Swiper deactivated.
-Does not Work and did never work completely.
+Cube transition in Swiper deactivated (stil usable as shortcode parameter).
+Does not work and did never work completely.
 Update of Gutenberg Block still pending.
 Should not be used.
 Removed wp_kses_post() on Admin Pages.

 = 0.23.2 =
 30.08.2023: Bugfix for File upload in Admin Section.